2010 Habikino shooting

 The 2010 Habikino shooting was a deadly spree shooting which occurred at a drinking establishment located just south of Eganoshō Station in Habikino, Osaka Prefecture, Japan on 12 January 2010.

 The attack was carried out by 49-year-old Yasuhisa Sugiura (杉浦 泰久).
 Three people, including the gunman's mother-in-law, were shot dead before the perpetrator committed suicide.

 Shooting incidents such as these are rare in Japan.

 The perpetrator

-Yasuhisa Sugiura, 49, was a government employee in Japan's second-largest city Osaka.
+Yasuhisa Sugiura (born 1960), 49, was a longtime resident of Habikino and a government employee in Japan's second-largest city Osaka.
 According to police, he was involved in a "troubled marriage" with a 48-year-old woman.

 Shooting

 On 12 January 2010, Sugiura went to the Ii-chan bar to discuss a divorce with his mother-in-law, 66-year-old Yoshiko Tanaka (田中 美子), who would subsequently become one of his victims.
 The bar was open for business and had other customers inside; Sugiura's wife was possibly one of them.
 Sugiura then departed.
 Sugiura came back armed with a rifle and opened fire at approximately 20:00 that evening, killing three people.
 Two of Sugiura's targets — the mother-in-law and a 23-year-old bar employee named Tatsuya Fukui (福井 達也) — died immediately; a third, 49-year-old bar landlord Hiroto Uehara (上原 浩人), died shortly thereafter.
 Witnesses described the rifle shots as "three or four blunt bangs"; a pool of blood was left in front of the bar.

 Sugiura then exited the bar and shot himself in the abdomen, killing himself.